LesterMac/turbulent-broccoli/README.md

 # turbulent-broccoli
-Tutorial steps to create angular.js app from empty web site
+Tutorial steps to create angular.js app from empty web site with http access